Click on a question to read the answer.

 Is there a waiting list?
 Are there classes I can take before entering the program?

 There is not a waiting list.
 All applicants who meet the deadline and are minimally qualified will be considered for the program.
 The MLT program is science intensive, so some applicants elect to complete general support classes such as Chemistry 101 while they are being considered (grades must be a “C” or better).
 It should be understood that these general education or support courses are not the same as required prerequisites (addressed in a previous question).
 You may view a listing of curriculum requirements in the “MLT” section of the college catalog.
-Interested students are encouraged to work with one of the pre-MLT advisors (Woody, Levisy, or Perdue) to see if taking support classes is feasible based on their individual circumstances (taking in consideration whether they are students part-time, full-time, financial circumstances, holding a job, etc.) keeping in mind this is a restricted program and only 24 students are accepted once a year.
+Interested students are encouraged to work with the non-nursing Program Advisor (Ms. Rhonda Perdue) to see if taking support classes is feasible based on their individual circumstances (taking in consideration whether they are students part-time, full-time, financial circumstances, holding a job, etc.) keeping in mind this is a restricted program and only 24 students are accepted once a year.

 Can the program be taken at night or on a part-time basis?